Biases in the Blind Spot: Detecting What LLMs Fail to Mention: Related Work

 \subsection{CoT Faithfulness and Monitoring}

-Recent work has revealed significant concerns about the faithfulness of chain-of-thought (CoT) reasoning in language models. \citet{cot-wild-2025} demonstrate that models can produce logically contradictory arguments, generating superficially coherent but fundamentally inconsistent reasoning through what they term ``Implicit Post-Hoc Rationalization.''
+Recent work has revealed significant concerns about the faithfulness of CoT reasoning in language models. \citet{cot-wild-2025} demonstrate that models can produce superficially coherent but inconsistent reasoning through what they term ``Implicit Post-Hoc Rationalization.''
 Similarly, \citet{cot-monitors-2025} investigate CoT monitoring as an AI safety mechanism, distinguishing between ``CoT-as-rationalization'' and ``CoT-as-computation'' and showing that models can learn to obscure their true reasoning processes.
 Our work complements these findings by providing a systematic method to detect when models make decisions based on unverbalized concepts, helping identify cases where explanations may not faithfully represent the underlying decision-making process.

 Several works have developed methods to evaluate whether model explanations accurately reflect decision-making processes. \citet{faithfulness-tests-2023} propose counterfactual input editors and reconstruction methods to test the faithfulness of natural language explanations. \citet{probabilities-matter-2024} introduce the Correlational Counterfactual Test (CCT), which considers the total shift in predicted label distributions rather than just binary outcomes. \citet{causal-lens-2025} develop the Causal Diagnosticity framework for evaluating faithfulness metrics, finding that continuous metrics are generally more diagnostic than binary ones.
 Our statistical testing approach aligns with these findings and provides a complementary method by identifying concepts that show significant performance differences but are not cited as justification in model outputs.